jase-perf/pydecks/README.md

 result = codecks.run_query(q)
 ```

 This will return a response in the same format as the API would normally return, except that all ID links will be replaced with the actual objects.
 For example, the assignee field will be a User object instead of a string ID.

-## Questions
+In the above example, the response will be a list of Card objects, each of which will have a list of Attachment objects, each of which will have a File object.
+All of those objects are linked to each other, so you can access the file object directly from the card like this:
+For example, to get the filename of the first attachment on the first card, you can do this:

+`result["card"][0].attachments[0].file.name`

-- Would it be better to convert the response into lists for each category, rather than dictionaries with ID as the key?
-That would make it easier to iterate through them.
+Additionally, instead of returns a dict of dicts for each object returned, the response will be a dict of lists, which will make it easier to iterate through them.